Los Angeles Carrying a Concealed Weapon Attorney

 - cause a firearm capable of being concealed to be carried in a vehicle.

 Generally speaking, it is a crime to knowingly carry a concealed firearm:

 - In your car within your reach.

-If you are charged with carrying a concealed weapon, the prosecution must prove each of the elements of the offense in order to convict you.
+If you are charged with carrying a concealed weapon, the prosecution must prove each of the elements of the offense to convict you.
 A prosecutor must prove (beyond a reasonable doubt) that you:

 - Carried a firearm that was capable of being concealed (either on your person or in your vehicle);

 - Knew that you were carrying the weapon; and